zakarum/coursera-data-clean-project/CodeBook.md

 Then a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-Final, a mean value (column "avg" in data set) is calculated break down by each subject and each activity
+Final, mean and std of each signal are calculated for every subject and activity.

 These signals were used to estimate variables of the feature vector for each pattern: